yaminncco/vue-sidebar-menu/README.md

 .v-sidebar-menu .vsm--toggle-btn {}
 ```

 or you can override Sass variables (complete list of all variables can be found in `src/scss/_variables.scss`) and create your own theme.
-To include your theme add the following lines and make sure to not set a 'selectedTheme' (eg. `selectedTheme: 'white-theme'`) since this will set some of the color variables.
+Make sure to set prop `theme` to default value.

 ```scss
 @import "custom-var.scss";